gshashank84/ML_Query/README.md

 ### How can we calculate the image size after convolution?
 - If n, f, p are the size of Image, size of Filter, and Padding size respectively then n+2p-f+1 is the resultant size of the image.

+### What is gradient clipping?
+- The gradient clipping is a method of thresholding the gradients when it explodes in training the model, it is generally used whrere the gradients explode at an exponential rates.

 ### Why we use pooling after applying relu function?
 ### What are minibactches?
 How they are used?